-When it is necessary to use a Latin name for animals and plants follow the standard practice.
+When it is necessary to use a Latin name for animals, plants, among other things, follow the standard practice.
 For creatures higher than viruses, write the binomial name in italics, giving an initial capital to the first word (the genus): Turdus turdus, the songthrush; Metasequoia glyptostroboides, the dawn redwood; Culicoides clintoni, a species of midge.
 This rule also applies to Homo sapiens and to such uses as Homo economicus.
 On second mention, the genus may be abbreviated (O. sativa).